hmcts/pcq-frontend/README.md

 IMPORTANT: This token key will also need to be added to the invoking service.

+## Test

+The following change need to made so that test will pass.

+1. Add the new service in (test/unit/util/testInvoker.js.)
+2. Add the new service redirect link in (test/unit/util/testShutterPage.js)
+3. Add the new service rediret link property name in (test/component/testShutterPage.js)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.